applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

  * the *dynamic programming matrix*, or $F$
  * and the *traceback matrix*, or $T$.

+$F$ and $T$ are defined at the same time.

 $F$ looks a lot like the scoring matrix we defined in the previous step, but it has one extra row and column, corresponding to the start of each of the sequences (a *state* that is independent of the first residue of the sequences that is important for our algorithm). $F$ keeps track of the best score of the alignment for each pair of positions, if the alignment were to terminate at that pair of positions.

-Because there are multiple possible alignments that a score in $F$ can be derived from, we use our second matrix, $T$, to track which single alignment lead to each score in $F$. $T$ has the same shape (i.e., number of rows and columns) as $F$, and its values encode information about how the sequences were aligned to result in the score in the corresponding cell in $F$.
+Because there are multiple possible alignments that a score in $F$ can be derived from, we use our second matrix, $T$, to track which single alignment led to each score in $F$. $T$ has the same shape (i.e., number of rows and columns) as $F$, and its values encode information about how the sequences were aligned to result in the score in the corresponding cell in $F$.

-Some applications of global alignment use both the alignment score and the aligned sequences, and some only use one or the other.
-As a result, some applications optimize this process by only keeping track of the information they need.
-For example, if you're working on a database search algorithm, you might only care about the score of the alignment.
-In this case you might not need to keep track of $T$, and could reduce the amount of memory that your software requires by not keeping track of it.
-Since we're generally defining this algorithm right now, we'll keep track of all of the information we need to get the aligned sequences and the corresponding score for the alignment.

-$F$ and $T$ are defined at the same time.
-The first row and column of $F$ are initialized using the following formulas. $d$ is a value referred to as the *gap penalty*.
+The first row and column of $F$ are initialized using the following formulas. $d$ in these formulas is a value referred to as the *gap penalty*.
 This is a constant penalty that reduces the score of the alignment every time a gap character has to be introduced to align the sequences.
-We'll use a constant value of $d=8$ for now, and explore its use more shortly.
+We'll use a constant value of $d=8$ for now, and explore its use more shortly. $i$ is the row number in $F$, and $j$ is the column number in $F$.

 $$
 \begin{align}